JaskRendix/operette_moderne/README.md

 Explore the dialogues.
 Let them contradict each other.
 Let them contradict you.
 Let them echo something you didn’t know you remembered.
+Let them show what happens when a forgotten book, a history podcast, and a machine’s generative stubbornness collide.

 More will come — unexpectedly, inevitably — just like the first spark in 2004.